Privacy Policy

 - Access status (file transferred, file not found, etc.)

-- Complete IP address of the requesting computer
+- Full IP address of the requesting computer

 - amount of data transferred

-For reasons of technical security, in particular to prevent attempts to attack our web server, we store this data for a short time.
-It is not possible for us to draw conclusions about individual people based on this data.
-After seven days at the latest, the data is anonymized by shortening the IP address at domain level, so that it is no longer possible to establish a connection to the individual user.
-The data is also processed in anonymized form for statistical purposes; A comparison with other data sets or a transfer to third parties, even in extracts, does not take place.
-The number of page views is only presented as part of our server statistics, which we publish every two years in our activity report.
+For technical security reasons, particularly to defend against attacks on our web server, we temporarily store this data.
+It is not possible for us to identify individual users based on this data.
+After a maximum of seven days, the data is anonymized by shortening the IP address to the domain level, making it impossible to link it to any individual user.
+In anonymized form, the data is also processed for statistical purposes; it is not compared with other data sets or shared with third parties, even in part.
+The number of page views is only presented in our server statistics, which we publish every two years in our activity report.

 Cookies

-When you visit our website we may store information on your computer in the form of cookies.
+When you visit our website, we may store information on your computer in the form of cookies.
 Many cookies contain a so-called cookie ID.
-A cookie ID is a unique identifier of the cookie.
-It consists of a character string through which Internet pages and servers can be assigned to the specific Internet browser in which the cookie was stored.
-This enables the visited websites and servers to distinguish the individual browser of the data subject from other internet browsers that contain other cookies.
-A specific Internet browser can be recognized and identified via the unique cookie ID.
+A cookie ID is a unique identifier for the cookie.
+It consists of a string of characters that allows websites and servers to recognize the specific web browser in which the cookie was stored.
+This enables the visited websites and servers to distinguish the individual browser of the data subject from other web browsers that contain different cookies.
+A specific web browser can be recognized and identified via the unique cookie ID.

 Security

-We have taken technical and administrative security measures to protect your personal data against loss, destruction, manipulation and unauthorized access.
-All of our employees and service providers who work for us are obliged to comply with applicable data protection laws.
+We have implemented technical and administrative security measures to protect your personal data against loss, destruction, manipulation, and unauthorized access.
+All our employees and service providers are bound by applicable data protection laws.

-Whenever we collect and process personal data, it is encrypted before it is transmitted.
+Whenever we collect and process personal data, it is encrypted before transmission.
 This means that your data cannot be misused by third parties.
-Our security precautions are subject to a constant improvement process and our data protection declarations are constantly revised.
-Please make sure you have the most current version.
+Our security measures are subject to continuous improvement, and our privacy policy is constantly being revised.
+Please ensure you have the most up-to-date version.

-You have a right to information, correction, deletion or restriction of processing of your stored data at any time, a right to object to processing as well as a right to data portability and a right to lodge a complaint in accordance with the requirements of data protection law.
+You have the right to information, rectification, erasure or restriction of the processing of your stored data at any time, a right to object to the processing as well as a right to data portability and to lodge a complaint in accordance with the requirements of data protection law.

 Right to information:

-You can request information from us as to whether and to what extent we process your data.
+You can request information from us about whether and to what extent we process your data.

 Right to rectification: